schmettow/New_Stats/docs/Generalized_Linear_Models.md

   predict()
 ```

-*Note* that the coefficients are on a log-scale for the practical reason that Gamma models are sometimes difficult to estimate on an identity link.
-Also, when speaking of ToT, it makes  sense to speak multiplicative, such as "ToT with Task A is 80% of task B".
+*Note* that the Gamma model caused trouble when estimated with an identity link.
+For this reason, all three models were estimated on a log-linearized scale.
+This makes the back-transformed coefficients multiplicative, which actually makes more sense, as we have seen in \@ref(speaking-multipliers).